Zaid-Ajaj/the-elmish-book/chapters/scaling/splitting-programs.md

-# Splitting Simple Programs
+# Splitting Programs

-In this section, we will take a detailed look into splitting an Elmish program into multiple simple programs.
+In this section, we will take a detailed look into splitting an Elmish program into multiple programs.
 The key is that in this example, we are working with *simple* programs: without commands in the definition of `init` and `update`.
 Splitting Elmish programs with commands will be tackled in the next section.

 ### Counter and Text Input